 Have you ever had to look for criminal records online?
 Was it an easy process?
-Was your search online or did you make a phone call to the Marshall County courthouse? was the information you recieved correct?
+Was your search online or did you make a phone call to the Marshall County courthouse?
+Was the information you received correct?
 There are lots of reasons that folks search for criminal records, and your account could help other people.

 Click here to leave a comment